Envirometrix/PredictiveSoilMapping/main.md

-3.  *Numerical or statistical classification of soils* — This is purely data-driven soil classification which can result in significant groupings of soil properties, but that then do not have any cognitive name and are difficult to visualize.
+3.  *Numerical or statistical classification of soils* — This is purely data-driven soil classification which can result in significant groupings of soil properties, but that then do not have any cognitive name and are difficult to memorize.

 Soil classification or soil taxonomy supports the transfer of soil information from one place, or individual, to another.
-Classifying soils can also often be very cost effective — if we identify the soil class correctly it is highly likely that we will be able to predict multiple additional soil properties that co-vary by soil type that would otherwise require significant resources to measure in the lab.
+Classifying soils can also often be very cost effective — if we identify the soil class correctly, it is highly likely that we will be able to predict multiple additional soil properties that co-vary by soil type, and that would otherwise require significant resources to measure in the lab.

-There are two major international soil taxonomic systems of primary interest for globla soil mapping: The USDA’s *Soil Taxonomy* [@agriculture2010keys], and the FAO’s *World Reference Base* [@FAO2006WRB].
+There are two major international soil taxonomic systems of primary interest for global soil mapping: The USDA’s *Soil Taxonomy* [@agriculture2010keys], and the FAO’s *World Reference Base* [@FAO2006WRB].
 Both KST and WRB are hierarchial, key-based morphological classification systems, but with increasingly more analytical data